Associate Professor, Labour Studies

 Member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists

 An award-winning author and frequent media commentator, Kendra Coulter’s scholarship focuses on how to improve jobs and work-lives, as part of fostering solidaristic and sustainable multispecies societies.
 She is recognized globally as a path-making analyst of labour involving animals and is an expert on human-horse work, cultures, and politics.
 Her latest SSHRC-funded research focuses on how to conceptualize, expand, and create what she calls humane jobs: jobs that benefit both people and animals.
-Considered Canada’s foremost academic expert on retail work and workers, Dr. Coulter has studied gendered and intersectional strategies for improving work in the sector, public policy, and political labour.
+Considered Canada’s foremost academic expert on retail work and workers, Dr. Coulter has studied intersectional strategies for improving work in the sector, gender and public policy, and political labour.

 - (2016) Animals, Work, and the Promise of Interspecies Solidarity.
 New York: Palgrave Macmillan.